solvedbiscuit71/vim-autopair/README.md

         Map <BS> to delete the brackets, quotes together if empty set to 0 to disable
-- g:AutoPairCheck

-        Default: "[A-Za-z0-9_]"

-        Check if the before and after character of the cursor doesn't match with the g:AutoPairCheck before expanding the pairs

 ### Support for html tags